Public list of decisions by the Mayor and Alderman May Alderman , 2020

 public decision list 20200506

-7. Administrative planning 2nd quarter 2020 et seq. / Hans Gaillard
+7. Administrative planning for the second quarter of 2020 and beyond / Hans Gaillard

-which topics and proposals will be considered by the council committees and the
+which topics and proposals will be discussed in the council committees and the

-City Council in the coming quarters.
-Once adopted, the summaries are placed on the agenda for the May 2020 committee meetings.
+municipal council in the coming quarters.
+Once established, the overviews will be placed on the agenda for the committee meetings in May 2020.

-1. to adopt the administrative planning for the second quarter 2020 and beyond;
+1. to adopt the administrative planning for the second quarter of 2020 and beyond;

-2. to submit this planning to the council committees for information.
+2. to submit these plans to the council committees for information.

-8. IJssellaan development site; additional opinion contribution. / John Frenken
+8. IJssellaan development site; additional advice on contribution. / John Frenken

-The development of housing at the IJssellaan development site has also
+The development of the homes at the IJssellaan development site has also been affected by the PFAS issue.

-faced the pfas issue.
-There is excess soil to be disposed of.
+There is excess soil that needs to be removed.

 involves a budgeted amount of (rounded) €38,200.

-The college decides not to provide a contribution to Vastgoedregisseur B.V. for the
+The council has decided not to provide Vastgoedregisseur B.V. with a contribution for the

-additional costs of processing surplus soil with increased pfas values.
+additional costs of processing excess soil with elevated PFAS values.

-9. Report on investigation of ODZOB by audit committees. / John Frenken
+9. Report on the investigation into ODZOB by audit committees. / John Frenken

-In response to questions from council members in the various municipalities, nine committees of auditors in the region, including that of Son en Breugel, have investigated the goals, tasks, costs and efficiency and effectiveness of ODZOB as an implementing agency.
-The report "Turning the knobs of ODZOB (research Omgevingdienst Zuidoost Brabant) was sent to the council for information on March 17.
-ODZOB has indicated that it agrees with the research conducted and is working on the conclusions and recommendations.
-Both the participants (municipalities and province) and ODZOB note that the report contains good starting points to improve the mutual cooperation and thus the efficiency and effectiveness.
-The report will be discussed in the AZ Committee on May 20, where a representative of the Audit Committee will provide further explanation of the report.
-The college decides to propose to the council to take note of the report of the Court of Audit Commission with endorsement of the conclusions and recommendations.
+Nine audit committees in the region, including that of Son en Breugel, conducted an investigation into the objectives, tasks, costs, and efficiency and effectiveness of the ODZOB as an implementing body in response to questions from council members in the various municipalities.
+The report "Turning the knobs of ODZOB (investigation into the Southeast Brabant Environmental Service)" was sent to the council for information on March 17.
+The ODZOB has indicated that it agrees with the findings of the investigation and will start working on the conclusions and recommendations.
+Both the participants (municipalities and province) and the ODZOB have concluded that the report contains useful points for improving mutual cooperation and, consequently, efficiency and effectiveness.
+The report will be discussed in the AZ committee on May 20, where a representative of the audit committee will provide further explanation of the report.
+The council decides to propose to the council that it take note of the report of the audit committee and endorse the conclusions and recommendations.

-Based on the national corona guidelines, the college decides to open the weekly market for food and non-food stalls from May 7 and designates the Church Square in addition to the Raadhuisplein for this purpose.
-The arrangement is such as to ensure the safety of visitors in terms of health and traffic.
+Based on the national coronavirus guidelines, the council has decided to open the weekly market for food and non-food stalls from May 7, designating Raadhuisplein Kerkplein as locations for this purpose.
+The layout will be such that the health and traffic safety of visitors is guaranteed.